conjurdemos/conjur-intro/pg-memleak/README.md

 1. Open the jmeter GUI

+    The credentials are hard-coded into conjur-intro, so we should not need to tweak the jmeter template.

     Run this from your terminal.
 Leave this tab open.
 We use this GUI only for editing the file, NOT for running the tests.